 It’s the chaos, the possibility of casualties, the likelihood of disease, and poor response that aggravates all these problems.
-That’s why it pays to be prepared for a typhoon and its consequences.
+That’s why it pays to be prepared with safety measures during typhoons.
 If every member of the family knows what to do, they have a higher chance making it out of the storm, safe and sound.

 When is the Philippine Typhoon Season?

 Be on guard during the official Philippine typhoon season.

 According to PAG-ASA, the peak of typhoon season runs from July to October, when about 70 percent of all typhoons develop.
 During this window, Filipinos can expect up to three tropical cyclones per month.

 - Typhoon.
 If the maximum sustained winds fall between 118-220kph, the tropical cyclone is considered a typhoon.

 - Super Typhoon.
 If the maximum sustained winds exceed 220kph, the tropical cyclone is classified as a super typhoon.
 Think Haiyan (Yolanda) and Goni (Rolly).

 By the very nature of its geographical location, the Philippines is prone to typhoons.
 That’s why typhoon preparedness is essential in our country.
 Being prepared is your family’s best defense.